 Are Asphalt Overlays a Type of Resurfacing?

 Typically, any asphalt paving company Islip businesses might contact will use the terms interchangeably in most situations.
-However, asphalt overlays can sometimes be installed on top of concrete pavements that have not had any of their existing material removed.
+However, asphalt overlays can sometimes be installed on top of concrete pavements that have not removed any existing material.

 What Is Edge Milling When Performing Asphalt Resurfacing?